Clearly-tech/Webapi/README.md

 # Webapi for a e-commercial site
--using docker
+- using docker
--using JwTokens for authentication
+- using JwTokens for authentication